What We Do...

 Who You Are…

-So you might be a plc or small commercial operation, membership or not-for-profit organisation, farm business or college.
+You might be a plc or small commercial operation, membership or not-for-profit organisation, farm business or college.
 And you could be in science or agribusiness, environment or renewables, waste or industry.
 You could even be a PR agency looking for a specialist to work with your team.

 How We Work…

 We’re not info fluff.
-We’re straight-talking which means we’re not afraid to challenge the status quo – or you, if we think you’re on the wrong track.
+We’re straight-talking which means we’re not afraid to challenge the status quo—or you, if we think you’re on the wrong track.
 We believe this clarity and honesty is why our clients come back time after time.

-We can develop strategy, trouble-shoot, media train and implement programmes.
-We’ll listen to your needs, research our options and create a proposal to deliver against your business objectives.
-And we’re whizzes at the whole range of PR tools – whether media, direct, events, digital or social.
-Which means we don’t choose what’s most familiar – we choose the combination that’s best at reaching your audiences.
+We’ll listen to your needs, research our options and create a proposal to deliver against your objectives.
+And we’re whizzes at the whole range of PR tools—whether media, direct, events, digital or social.
+Which means we don’t choose what’s most familiar—we choose the combination that’s best at reaching your audiences.

 Our communications campaigns also measure success with clarity, in a way you value, and we invoice simply with no add-ons.